levaitamas/epoxide/README.md

 familiar with Emacs.
 Returning to our demo scenario, executing a TSG describing the troubleshooting process itself is just opening the corresponding `.tsg` file (for further details see 'Edit troubleshooting graphs').
-You can simply do that by issuing a `C-x C-f ~/.emacs.d/elpa/epoxide-0.6.3/examples/ping.tsg RET`.
-Depending on your setup the execution starts automatically or you have to press `C-x C-e y` to start the execution.
+You can simply do that by issuing a <kbd>C-x C-f ~/.emacs.d/elpa/epoxide-0.6.3/examples/ping.tsg RET</kbd>.
+Depending on your setup the execution starts automatically or you have to press <kbd>C-x C-e y</kbd> to start the execution.
 As the execution starts, the Emacs frame splits horizontally and you can see the `.tsg` file and the output of the last link in the TSG.
 Currently it is the output of `ping` with lines emphasised in case of greater or equal than 20 ms response time.

-Let us suppose that we want to check the connectivity with an other target.
+Let us suppose that we want to check the connectivity with a different target.
 It is really simple to that with Epoxide.
-All you have to do is modifying the second parameter of Ping and reevaluate the `.tsg` file with `C-x C-e y`.
+All you have to do is modifying the second parameter of Ping and reevaluate the `.tsg` file with <kbd>C-x C-e y</kbd>.

 ![epoxide-execution](doc/epoxide-exec.gif)